andrew0harney/Gaussian-Process-Multiple-Class-Multiple-Kernel/README.md

 - While some effort was made to keep this code general, it was ultimately written with a specific project in mind.
 However, I hope it may provide some use and it should still be straightforward to adapt.

+- Most of the code is written in log space to maintain numerical accuracy.
+A small amount of jitter is also added to the diagonals of covariance matrices to avoid singularity issues - so make sure you're happy with this setting!

 ---------------------------------------------------

 Please also refer to the accompanying license before using any of this code.